chouseknecht/adb-up-role/README.md

 - Restarts the Docker daemon on the VM
 - Creates *setenv.sh*, a script you can source to configure your shell environment to use the Docker daemon running inside the new VM

+As described in the Example section below, use this role by running the included playbook, [adb-up.yml](./files/adb-up.yml).

+## Using the virtual machine

+After the role executes, you will have a new VM running OpenShift and a Docker daemon.
+The best way to use this with Ansible Container is to source the script *setenv.sh* to point your shell environment to the Docker daemon running on the VM.

+Next, run `ansible-container build` to create your project images.
+The new images will be local to the Docker daemon running in the VM.
+Then create the role to deploy the application by running `ansible-container shipit openshift --local-images`, and then run the playbook.

+...

 ## Prerequisites

 Before you can use this role, you need to have the following installed: